Memory effects in a dynamical decoupling process: Memory effects and dynamical decoupling

 \section{Memory effects and dynamical decoupling}

 It is known that a non-Markovian environment is necessary for the success of a dynamical decoupling control of an open quantum system.
 Therefore, a system with weak memory effects may lead to failure of dynamical decoupling.
 On the other hand, in an ideal dynamical decoupling process where infinitely frequent ($t_c \rightarrow 0$) instantaneous kicks act on the system, the system may be perfectly decoupled from the environment so that the controlled dynamics becomes effectively unitary and thus Markovian.
-These seemingly contradictive results motivate us to consider the memory effects in both uncontrolled and controlled processes to better understand their roles in a dynamical decoupling process.
+Thus we may not find a monotonic relationship between the performance of dynamical decoupling and the strength of memory effects in the controlled dynamics.
+In the following, we consider the memory effects as well as performances in both uncontrolled and controlled process to investigate their quantitative relationship.

 We assume a separable system-environment initial state of the form Eq.\ (\ref{Eqn:InitialCondition}) with a fixed environment initial state and an arbitrary system initial state.
 Then any uncontrolled system evolutions starting from $t_a$ can be expressed in terms of Eq.\ (\ref{Eqn:T}) as